-It should come as no surprise that Melissa Pocek, Content Marketing Manager of Ziptopia (which you’re reading right now—woah, meta), has a keen interest in storytelling, photography, and even some other creative endeavors on the side.
+It should come as no surprise that Melissa Pocek, a Content Marketing Manager, has a keen interest in storytelling, photography, and even some other creative endeavors on the side.
 But what may surprise you when she’s not on wheels (bicycles, as well as Zipcars, natch), she gets around by…dragon boat?

 We chatted with Melissa to learn more about her unconventional seafaring ways, plus what inspires her behind the scenes of this online magazine.

 Melissa feels right at home on the docks of Boston Harbor — just minutes from Zipcar HQ.

 Zipcar: First things first: What’s dragon boating?
 And do people know what it is, right off the bat?